Directed closure measures for networks with reciprocity: Introduction

 \subsection{Previous work}

-The earliest study of directed triads with reciprocity, to our knowledge, is in the social sciences, by Holland and Leinhardt~\cite{HoLe70}.
-They explicitly list the 16 different possible triads (including the 3 patterns with at most one edge) and count them in various social networks of the time.
+The earliest study of directed triads with reciprocity is in the social sciences, by Holland and Leinhardt~\cite{HoLe70}.
+They compute the \emph{triad census} that counts the 16 different possible triads (including the 3 patterns with at most one edge).
 They also try to measure the effects of reciprocity in network formation.
-This is called the \emph{triad census}.
-Skvoretz~\cite{Sk90} and Skvoretz et al.~\cite{SkFaAg04} use these numbers of predict various biases in network formation.
-In a more recent study, Faust~\cite{Fa06} computes a triad census on many graphs to compare their structure.
-Most of this work has been restricted to small data sets (at most hundreds of nodes).
-Finding such triads has been referred to as \emph{motif finding} in the bioinformatics community~\cite{Milo2002}.
+Skvoretz et al.~\cite{Sk90,SkFaAg04} use the triad census of predict various biases in network formation.
+In a more recent study, Faust~\cite{Fa10} compares the structure of various graphs using the triad census.
+Most of this work has been restricted to small data sets having only a few hundred nodes.
+Counting triads has been referred to as \emph{motif finding} in the bioinformatics community~\cite{Milo2002}.
+Directed triangle counts have been used to define enhanced modularity measures~\cite{SeArGo11}.
 Simpler versions of triad census counts have also been used to analyze gaming data~\cite{SonKanKim12}.

-A classic \emph{local} measure of triangle density is \emph{clustering coefficient}, introduced by Watts and Strogatz~\cite{WaSt98}.
-Fagiolo~\cite{Fa07} proposes a local clustering coefficient measure for directed networks, though he ignores reciprocity.
+Szell et al.\@ also perform triadic analysis on gaming data~\cite{SzTh10,SzLaTh10}.
+A classic \emph{local} measure of triangle density is the \emph{clustering coefficient}, introduced by Watts and Strogatz~\cite{WaSt98}.
+Fagiolo~\cite{Fa07} proposes a local clustering coefficient measure for directed networks, though it ignores reciprocity.
 Ahnert and Fink~\cite{AhFi08} construct ``clustering coefficients signatures" from these measures and classify directed networks.

-Leskovec et al~\cite{LeHuKl1} study \emph{signed} networks and validate (and extend) the \emph{theory of balance}~\cite{He46,CaHa56}.
-They study the behavior of signed triangles to show that theory of balance does not suffice to explain networks.
-They also look at direction, but their datasets do not involve much reciprocity.
-It would be interesting to combine their work with our measures of directed closures.
+Recent work of Winkler and Reichardt~\cite{WiRe13} discusses the occurrence of the 16 different induced subgraphs on 3 vertices.
+They give an ingeneous model based on Steiner Triple Systems that can match more nuances of triad counts than other models.
+(But their model does not match the degree distributions.)
+A configuration model explicitly modeling reciprocity was given by Garlaschelli and Loffredo~\cite{GaLo06} and also studied in \cite{DuKo+12}.
+There is further work showing its ability to match triadic patterns in trade networks~\cite{SqGa12,FaSqGa13}.
+Contrary to this work, our results show that for massive networks (like web and social networks), these models are unable to match triadic closure patterns.
+We have more discussion in \Sec{null}.